jedick/MLE-capstone-project/README.md

 ## Acknowledgments

+I wish to thank my mentor, Divya Vellanki, for giving essential advice and steady encouragement throughout this project.

+The Springboard MLE bootcamp curriculum provided the conceptual and practical foundations.

 This project builds upon several significant contributions from the research community:

 - Citation-Integrity dataset by [Sarol et al., 2024](https://doi.org/10.1093/bioinformatics/btae420)